Sidewinder (character): Powers and abilities

 Sidewinder possesses a cloak, created by scientists at the Roxxon subsidiary Brand Corporation's mutagenics laboratory and based on Nth Projector technology, which contains electronic circuitry that enables the wearer to open an aperture into another dimension.
-Sidewinder activates the cloak mentally through a device implanted in his body, enabling him to travel "sideways" through interdimensional space, taking with him whatever and whomever he drapes his cloak over.
+Sidewinder activates the cloak mentally through a device implanted in his body, enabling him to travel "sideways" through interdimensional space, taking with him whatever he covers with his cloak.
 This allows him teleport up to 50 mi away in a single "jump".
 A cybernetic control chip implanted in Sidewinder's brain allows him to control it with pinpoint accuracy, and activate pre-programmed coordinates if he is knocked out or badly wounded.
 He has taken the precaution of implanting locator chips in his allies, allowing him to teleport to their location.
 Sidewinder can teleport anything that his cape can cover, up to the approximate size and shape of another human being.
 Sidewinder's armor provides protection against small-arms fire and a rebreather unit allowing him to survive underwater for extended periods.
-He also has the ability to emit energy tendrils, which he calls his "Side Effects" from his forehead.
+He also has the ability to emit energy tendrils from his forehead, which he calls his "Side Effects".
 It is not clear if this is a natural ability or a function of his armor.
 Seth Voelker possesses no actual superhuman powers.
-He is a skilled financial expert, business planner, and strategist.
-He has an advanced degree in economics.
+He is a skilled financial expert, business planner and strategist with an advanced degree in economics.

 Other versions

-An alternate universe variant of Sidewinder from Earth-1610 appears in All-New Ultimates.
+An alternate universe version of Sidewinder from Earth-1610 appears in All-New Ultimates.
 This version is a member of the Serpent Skulls gang and lieutenant to Diamondback.

 In other media

-Seth Voelker / Sidewinder appears in Captain America: Brave New World (2025), portrayed by Giancarlo Esposito.
+Seth Voelker / Sidewinder appears in Captain America: Brave New World, portrayed by Giancarlo Esposito.
 This version is the leader of the Serpent Society.